eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_stac_zarr.md

 # Accessing Zarr data from the STAC Catalog

-The first step of accessing Zarr data is to find the correct asset within the EOPF Sample Service STAC catalog.
+The first step of accessing Zarr data is to understand the assets within the EOPF Sample Service STAC catalog.
 The [first tutorial](TODO) goes into detail on this, so we recommend reviewing it if you have not already.

 For the first part of this tutorial, we will be using data from the